 Discovery learning is a type of educational approach that promotes learner independence and encourages learners to find information for themselves.
 This type of learning is often used in elearning courses, as it allows learners to work at their own pace and online courses often provide a wealth of resources that learners can explore.

 Discovery learning is also perfect for elearning courses as it can be used to introduce new concepts, reinforce existing knowledge, and promote exploration and curiosity.
 When used effectively, discovery learning can be an excellent way to learn new information and build upon existing knowledge.
-So how can you make sure that your work environment supports discovery learning?
-Here are a few questions you can ask to get you thinking about how.
+Here are a few questions you can ask to get you thinking about discovery learning.

-- What is discovery learning and how does it differ from traditional instruction methods?
+- How does it differ from traditional instruction methods?

-- How do problem solving situations provide opportunities for students to learn through exploration and experimentation?
+- How do problem solving situations provide opportunities to learn through exploration and experimentation?

-- What are some examples of real-world problems that can be used in the classroom to promote discovery learning?
+- What are some examples of real-world problems that can be used in the classroom?

-- Are there any challenges associated with using discovery learning in the classroom, and if so, how can they be overcome?”
+- Are there any challenges, and if so, how can they be overcome?”

-- What benefits has discovery learning brought to students, and how can educators ensure that all students have an opportunity to participate in these types of activities?”
+- How can educators ensure that all students have an opportunity to participate in these types of activities?”

 Discovery learning promotes learners finding the information themselves.
 Learning is best achieved when the learner finds relationships between the facts themselves.
 Discovery learning “…takes place in problem solving situations where the learner draws on his or her own experience and existing knowledge to discover facts and relationships and new truths to be learned.” .
 Learning becomes more of an active experience because the answer to the question is found by reading a multitude of sources and completing a number of activities.
 The learner must become actively involved in the learning process to answer the question. elearning space uses a discovery learning experience in the example.